-In this chapter we have to an extent focused on a review of 2021 M&A. Although market conditions have cooled comparatively to the all-time highs of 2021, the outlook for 2022 remains positive.
-In a recent PwC survey,7 77 per cent of chief executives expected M&A activity to improve over the next 12 months.
-That confidence, together with the dry powder held by the number of Cayman Islands-based SPACs established during 2020 and 2021, leads us to conclude that the coming year is likely to be a busy period for Cayman Islands M&A.
+In this chapter we have to an extent focused on a review of 2020 M&A. Market conditions have of course changed rapidly in 2021.
+In a recent PwC survey,5 76 per cent of corporate executives expected M&A activity to improve over the next 12 months.
+That confidence, together with the dry powder held by the number of Cayman Islands-based special purpose acquisition companies established during 2020 and 2021, leads us to conclude that the coming year is likely to be a busy period for Cayman Islands M&A.